angsierra/UltimakerUtils/README.md

-You'll quickly get good at twiddling the bed height thumbscrews while it's slowly circling; your goal is to make the rings nice and even all the way around; see the example photos in this repository or in the discussion thread.
+You'll quickly get good at twiddling the bed height thumbscrews while it's slowly circling; your goal is to make the rings nice and even all the way around.
+See the photos in this repository or in the discussion thread for some examples.

 Steve Traugott
 https://github.com/stevegt